BoeJaker/Docker-MediaServer/README.md

 # System Requirements

-## Recomended
+### Recomended
+For full performance with multiple clients

-4 Core, 2.6Ghz processor
+- 4 Core, 2.6Ghz processor
-16GB of RAM
+- 16GB of RAM

-## Basic
+### Basic
+For single-player use
-2 Core, 2Ghz processor
+- 2 Core, 2Ghz processor
-8GB of RAM
+- 8GB of RAM

-## Swarm node
+### Swarm node
-2 Core 2Ghz processor
-4gb of RAM

 Swarm node require much less power as they can be handling as little as a single container

+- 2 Core 2Ghz processor
+- 4gb of RAM

 </br>

 # Quickstart

-### Configuration
+## Configuration

 If your familiar with docker here is a quickstart guide so you can test the features.

 Open the .env.example file in the projects root directory.

-If your not using a vpn, set QBITTORRENTVPN to 'false' instead of 'true'.
+If your not using a vpn, set

+    QBITTORRENTVPN

+to 'false' instead of 'true'.

 If you are using a vpn, drop your wiregaurd configuration file in qbittorrent/config/wireguard and ensure its named wg0.conf

-If you would like to use twingate, include your endpoint keys (guide below) in the ACCESS_TOKEN & REFRESH_TOKEN variables, if not set TWINGATE to false.
+If you would like to use twingate, include your endpoint keys (guide below) in the variables:

+    ACCESS_TOKEN
+    REFRESH_TOKEN

 Amend the directories variables to match those of your systems media files

-FILES: The top level directory of your server
-TORRENTS : Where torrent files are stored and exchanged between jackett and qbitorrent
+    FILES: The top level directory of your server TORRENTS : Where torrent files are stored and exchanged between jackett and qbitorrent
     DOWNLOADS: Where downloads are stored
     CLOUD_FILES: Where cloud files are stored
     GAMES: Games directory for retroarch
     TV_SHOWS : Plex TV shows location
     FILMS: Plex films location

-### Build
+## Build

 Note any passwords and usernames in the env file as they are the defaults and will be needed later to access services.
 Then save the file as .env